 Long Live the Queen is a collaborative Civilization VI base game play through and blogging project conceived of by Naithin at Time to Loot.
 We have 8 players, and each player is responsible for taking 10 turns and writing about our progress.
-I drew fifth in the randomly generated line-up, which leaves me to work on the grand empire of England for turns 41-50.
+I drew fifth in the randomly generated line-up.

 The Story So Far…

 If you need to know how we got to where we are, just pop on over to Time to Loot, where Naithan has kept track of all of our shenanigans in a really nifty list of links.

 The good news is that England is at peace, and we’re in good shape overall.
 Our empire has grown past my ability to fit it all into a single screenshot.

 The bad news?
 We are VERY unpopular.
 If the opportunity arises to get ourselves some goodwill without any significant downside, I might take it.
 Just in case.

 Right off the bat, Eridu requires me to decide on its next production, and I elect to go for a Commercial Hub because there is no such thing as being too rich or too beautiful, so more gold seems like a good plan.